 Pro Tip

 Always check state-level FAME III incentives before purchasing.
-Delhi, Maharashtra, and Gujarat offer additional subsidies of ₹5,000–₹30,000 on top of central incentives.
+Delhi, Maharashtra, and Gujarat offer additional subsidies of ₹5,000–₹30,000 on top of central incentives — see our state-by-state EV subsidy and road tax guide for 2026 for the latest figures.

 Key Takeaway

 Even the most expensive scooter — the Bajaj Chetak at ₹1.58 L — pays back its premium over a petrol scooter within 3–4 years on running costs alone.
+Most of those savings come from cheap home charging — our breakdown of home EV charging costs in India shows exactly how the maths works.
+If you have your heart set on the segment leader, you can also explore the full Ola Electric lineup.
 2026 is the most compelling year yet to switch to electric.

 Sources & References